DevExpress-Examples/getting-started-with-devextreme-datebox/angular/README.md

-# Getting Started with DevExtreme Angular DateBox
+# DevExtreme Angular DateBox - Getting Started

-This repository stores Angular source code for the [Getting Started with DateBox](https://js.devexpress.com/Documentation/Guide/UI_Components/DateBox/Getting_Started_with_DateBox/) tutorial.
+This repository stores the code examples of the Angular DateBox component for the [Getting Started with DateBox](https://js.devexpress.com/Documentation/Guide/UI_Components/DateBox/Getting_Started_with_DateBox/) tutorial.
+DateBox is a UI component that allows users to set a certain date, time, or date/time combination.
+This tutorial shows how to configure basic DateBox features.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.10.